NerdTech-aut/MapSnipper-Austria/README.md

 - Cell sites: The cell site data lacks operator information.
 This means you can't see which cell site is operated by which operator.

 ### Why does this tool only report half of the A1 xDSL bandwidth compared to breitbandatlas.gv.at?
-On [breitbandatlas.gv.at](https://breitbandatlas.gv.at/) the xDSL bandwidth is the bandwidth achievable through VDSL2LR bonding, VDSL2 bonding or VPlus bonding.
+On [breitbandatlas.gv.at](https://breitbandatlas.gv.at/) the xDSL bandwidth is the bandwidth achievable through the use of VDSL2LR bonding, VDSL2 bonding or VPlus bonding.
 Bonding means two DSL lines are used as one, through which twice as much data can be transmitted.
 But most companies who offer xDSL don't offer the bonding of two lines.
 And the companies who do offer bonding charge a 300€ fee.
 Therefore, most people will never get bonding.